rittmananalytics/ra_data_warehouse/README.md

 Note that the threshold at which the profiler recommends that a columm should be considered for a unique key or NOT NULL test is configurable at the start of the macro code.

-Then, within each data source adapter you will find a model definition such as this one for the Asana Projects source :
+Then, within each data source adapter you will find a model definition such AS this one for the Asana Projects source :

 ```
 {% if not var("enable_asana_projects_source") %}